dell/csm-docs/content/docs/tooling/cli/_index.md

 ```
 {{< /collapse >}}
 {{< collapse id="dellctl-install-powerstore-without-machineconfig-validate-output" title="Output the YAML to install" card="false" >}}
+Output the YAML to install CSI Powerstore to the console
 ```yaml
 # Global Driver parameters
 namespace: powerstore